 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-FNMA securities are not subject to credit risk and therefore, are not included.
+Federal National Mortgage Association ("FNMA or Fannie Mae") securities are not subject to credit risk and therefore, are not included.
 Presented below is the minimum rating required by (where applicable) the Fund's investment policy and the actual ratings for each investment type: